opengisch/QField-docs/documentation/get-started/tutorials/tips-tricks-qfc.en.md

     !![](../../assets/images/restric_qfc_project_files.png)

     :material-tablet: Fieldwork
-    1. Open the Side Dashoard and tap the cloud icon
+    1. Open the Side Dashboard and tap the cloud icon
     2. Enable the automatic push setting (this is set to a default value of 30 minutes)

 ### Restricted Files